casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 ```
 </details>

-- `deploy_hash` - The cryptographic hash of a Deploy.
+- `[deploy_hash](/design/serialization-standard/#deploy-hash)` - The cryptographic hash of a Deploy.
-- `account` - The identification of the account which is the public asymmetric key.
+- `[account](/design/serialization-standard/#serialization-standard-account)` - A structure that represents a user on a Casper Network.
-- `timestamp` - A timestamp type, representing a concrete moment in time.
+- `[timestamp](/design/serialization-standard/#timestamp)` - A timestamp type, representing a concrete moment in time.
-- `ttl` - A time difference between two timestamps.
+- `[ttl](/design/serialization-standard/#timediff)` - A time difference between two timestamps.
-- `dependencies` - A contiguous growable array type, written as `Vec<T>`, short for 'vector', with the cryptographic hash of a Deploy.
+- `[dependencies](/design/serialization-standard/#deploy-header)` - A list of Deploy hashes.
-- `block_hash` - A cryptographic hash identifying a Block.
+- `[block_hash](/design/serialization-standard/#block-hash)` - A cryptographic hash that is used to identify a Block.
-- `execution_result` - The result of executing a single deploy.
+- `[execution_result](/design/serialization-standard/#executionresult)` - The result of executing a single deploy.
 - Refer to the [serialization standard](/design/serialization-standard/) page to get details on required custom serializations and [types](/dapp-dev-guide/sdkspec/types_chain/) page to find definitions of the terms in of the event stream output.

 ### DeployExpired

 `DeployExpired` event is emitted when a Deploy becomes no longer valid to be executed or added to a block due to their times to live (TTLs) expiring.
-The URL for this event is `/events/main`.

-You can observe a sample JSON representation of a  `DeployExpired` event after executing the Curl call on the `main` path.
+The following example contains the JSON representation of the `DeployExpired` event structure.

 <details>
-<summary>Expand the below section to view a sample output of a DeployExpired event :</summary>
+<summary>Expand the below section to view the DeployExpired event details:</summary>

 ```bash
 data: